The NY Indie Theatre Film Festival presents work from New York City theatre artists defying labels and branching out into recorded media.

 Theatre Artist is defined as:

 Actor, Director, Designers, Producers: 1 production in the five boroughs of NYC since 2016.
-Student productions are ineligible.
+Student productions are NOT eligible.

 Playwrights: 1 production, workshop, reading in the five boroughs of NYC since 2016.
-Student productions are ineligible.
+Student productions are NOT eligible.